 Recent Trends

-As of July 2024, the Consumer Confidence Index stood at 117.9, indicating a rise from the previous month’s 116.4.
-This suggests that consumers are feeling more optimistic about the economy, potentially leading to increased spending in the coming months.
+As of July 2024, the Consumer Confidence Index came in at 117.9, up from 116.4 the month before.
+That uptick suggested consumers were growing more upbeat about the economic outlook, which pointed toward increased spending in the months ahead.

 Consumer Sentiment Index (CSI)

-The University of Michigan publishes the Consumer Sentiment Index (CSI) twice a month.
-This index measures consumers’ attitudes toward the economy, including their financial situation and broader economic expectations.
+The University of Michigan publishes the Consumer Sentiment Index twice a month.
+It gauges how consumers feel about their own financial situation and the broader economy, giving you a real-time pulse check on the mood of the American consumer.

 Structure of the CSI